Batja Mesquita

-Batja Mesquita is a Dutch social psychologist, a cultural psychologist and an affective scientist.
+Batja Mesquita (born 1960) is a Dutch social psychologist, a cultural psychologist and an affective scientist.
 She is a professor of psychology at the University of Leuven, Belgium, where she studies the role of culture in emotions, and of emotions in culture and society.
 She is director of the Center for Social and Cultural Psychology in Leuven.

 Early life and education

 Mesquita was born in Amsterdam in 1960 to Jewish Dutch parents who had survived the World War II in hiding.
 Her father, Albert Gomes de Mesquita was a class mate of Anne Frank.
 Her mother, Lien de Jong, was orphaned in the war.
 Both parents were educated, and the family lived a comfortable middle-class life.
 Mesquita has two younger brothers.

 Mesquita obtained a bachelor's degree in psychology and a bachelor's degree in philosophy at the University of Amsterdam.
 She obtained a master's degree in experimental psychology from the same university, focusing her master thesis on gender differences in emotions.
 During her Ph.D. in psychology, she developed her initial insights in the role of culture for emotions.
 Mesquita spent her postdoc years at the University of Michigan, where she was part of the ‘Culture and Cognition group’.
 This group combined psychological perspectives with those of neighboring disciplines as anthropology and sociology to learn how individual psychological processes are shaped through socio-cultural participation.